M

 how to start an online english teaching business

-Dreaming of being completely in charge of your teaching schedule, work location, and even your hourly class rates as a teacher?
-Good news – it’s all possible when you become your own boss as a freelance online English teacher.
+You may be dreaming of complete control over your teaching schedule, work location, and even hourly class rates as a teacher.
+Good news – you can make it happen when you become your own boss as a freelance online English teacher.
 The other good news?
-It doesn’t cost an arm and a leg to become one, either!
-If you’re wondering where or how to start an online English teaching business, let us walk you through the initial steps of setting it up, including choosing online teaching equipment that fits any budget, whether you hope to save or splurge.
+You do not have to spend an arm and a leg to become one, either!
+If you are wondering where or how to start an online English teaching business, we will walk you through the initial steps of setting it up, including choosing online teaching equipment that fits any budget, whether you hope to save or splurge.

 What are the steps to set up my own online English teaching business?